Posted June 18, 2020

 Salary is commensurate with experience.
 Excellent benefits include generous vacation and sick leave; individual/family employer-provided health and dental insurance; life insurance and disability; defined contribution plan with employer match; and 14 paid holidays.
 This position is full-time, salaried, and exempt under the Fair Labor Standards Act.

-To apply, email a cover letter, resume, and short writing sample to [email protected].
+To apply, email a cover letter and resume to [email protected].
 Include in the subject line of the email: your last name and Development Director.
 In your letter please indicate where you learned of the posting.

-We will begin reviewing applications on November 1 and applications will continue to be accepted until the position is filled, at which time the job announcement will be removed from our website at www.acluvt.org.
+Applications will be accepted on a rolling basis until the position is filled, at which time the job announcement will be removed from our website at www.acluvt.org.